 A packet is available for those immediate family members who wish to act as funeral directors in handling the final disposition of a loved one.
 Help is available for those persons who are attempting to file a delayed birth certificate.

 The office also has a Notary Public official on staff.
 The office is open Monday through Friday, 8AM - 4:30PM, accepting applications until 4:15PM.

-The office will be closed on Friday, March 30th, for the Easter holiday.
-We will reopen on Monday, April 2nd, at 8AM.
+The office will be CLOSED on Monday, May 28th, for the Memorial Day holiday.
+We will reopen on Tuesday, the 29th, at 8AM.